irasus-technologies/hedge/README.md

     App binaries will be available inside respective microservice folders with same name as that of the microservice

-    **NOTE: There may be special config instructions for individual services, make sure to check out the individual Readme.
-If you see issues building ml-inferencing since it needs tensorflow libraries for that env, you might want to comment that part, docker build for this still works**
+    *NOTE: There may be special config instructions for individual services, make sure to check out the individual Readme.

-5. **For Mac M1 Silicon only**: set another ENV value instead of default 'jenkins' in edge-iot/Makefile - for creating suitable images suitable for this specific platform (will pull images from the default source - Docker Hub):
+5. **For Mac M1 Silicon only**: set another ENV value instead of default 'jenkins' in hedge/Makefile - for creating suitable images suitable for this specific platform (will pull images from the default source - Docker Hub):
     > ENV ?= jenkins

 6. To build docker images add _docker_ as a target in above make command, or run a new command